waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. The Old Amber Investigation
-- **Objective:** Retrieve the Old Amber from the Pewter Museum of Science.
-- **Status:** STUCK.
-The path at (13, 5) remains blocked by a Scientist.
-- **INCORRECT Past Hypothesis:** The sequence of (1.
-Lead with fossil, talk to Old Man -> 2.
-Talk to Scientist (2F) -> 3.
-Interact with Space Shuttle -> 4.
-Interact with Kabutops Fossil) was previously thought to be the solution. **This is WRONG.** It did not clear the path.

-# II.
-Core Directives & Lessons Learned
+# I. Core Directives & Lessons Learned
 - **IMMEDIATE DATA & TOOL MAINTENANCE (CRITICAL):** As an LLM, my thinking is not continuous.
 All maintenance tasks (tool creation/fixing, agent definition, notepad updates) are the absolute highest priority and **MUST** be performed successfully in the current turn.
 Deferring tasks is an invalid strategy.
 - **TRUST YOUR TOOLS & AGENTS (CRITICAL):** I must trust my tool and agent outputs as the default assumption.
 Before debugging, I must first verify my own position and assumptions against the game state.
+- **VERIFY POSITION (CRITICAL):** I have a history of position hallucinations.
+I **MUST** check my position in the Game State Information at the start of every turn before forming a plan.
 - **MAP MARKER DISCIPLINE (CRITICAL):** I must mark every warp tile (both entry and exit) with '🚪' and every defeated trainer with '☠️' immediately.
 - **HYPOTHESIS VETTING (CRITICAL):** Before attempting to test a hypothesis, I must first confirm it is mechanically possible within the game's established rules.

-# III.
+# II.
 Game Mechanics & Tile Types (Observed)
 - **Post-Battle Position Shift:** Player may be moved after a wild battle.
 - **Ghost-type Damage:** Ghost-type moves deal SPECIAL damage.
 - **Purified Zone:** A healing area in Pokémon Tower (5F).
 - **Inventory Access Bug (Confirmed):** With 21+ unique item stacks, 'ITEM' from the Start Menu opens the HM pocket.
 - **Celadon City Fly Anomaly:** Using HM Fly from anywhere within Celadon City teleports the player to the Celadon Department Store entrance.
 - **Fee Trigger Tile:** A tile that prompts for an entrance fee, even if already inside.
 Paying a second time broke a scripted loop.
+- **Fossil Trap:** Interacting with the fossil exhibits in the Pewter Museum of Science can trigger a trap that temporarily places the player on an impassable tile.
+This trap can be escaped by pressing the 'B' button.

 ### Tile Traversal Rules (Comprehensive)
 - `ground` / `grass`: Standard walkable tiles.